-Nearly any type of trauma can cause a swollen knee.
-The most common injuries that cause swelling in the knee are ligament injuries such as an ACL tear, fractures (breaks in the bone), and bone bruises.
-Bone bruises can occur from an external force contacting a knee bone or more commonly from two of your bones banging against one another, as may happen when your knee cap dislocates.
+Nearly any type of trauma can cause swelling in the knee.
+The most common injuries that cause knee pain and swelling are ligament injuries such as ACL tears, fractures (breaks in the bone), and bone bruises.
+Bone bruises can occur from an external force contacting a knee bone, or more commonly from two of your bones banging against one another, which is what happens when your knee cap dislocates.

-Having swelling doesn’t determine the posttraumatic diagnosis by itself, but if there is no recollected trauma, then its absence helps narrow the determination to the next two potential causes I’m going to discuss.
-Of course, if there was trauma, then your history, physical exam and available imaging studies will help determine the correct diagnosis.
+If you experienced knee trauma, then your history, physical exam, and available imaging studies will help determine the correct diagnosis.
 Swelling from trauma often resolves in 4-6 weeks.
-The underlying problem, however, may continue to be an issue depending on what the problem is and how significant it is.
+The underlying problem, however, may continue to be an issue.

 The menisci are small c-shaped rubbery discs in your knee that rest between the end of your thighbone (femur) and upper shin bone (tibia).
-They help provide stability, cushioning and normal functioning of your knee.
-At times these can tear.
+They help provide stability, cushioning, and normal functioning of your knee.
+At times, these can tear.
 Frequently, these tears will cause pain in your knee.
 They may also result in a swollen knee.
 Usually, meniscal tears cause lesser amounts of knee swelling.
-However, larger tears, for instance, displaced bucket handle tears, may cause greater amounts of fluid in your knee.
-This swelling will usually persist until the tear is treated
+However, larger tears may cause greater amounts of fluid in your knee.
+This swelling will usually persist until the tear is treated.